robempire/ErrorBot/README.md

 # ErrorBot
-## A one-line error counter with multiple response options.
+## A simple one-line error counter with multiple response options.